 Use a stress ball, and express your anger physically and vocally when you use it.
 Make a scrunched-up face or grunt.
 You may feel silly, but this allows you to express what you’re feeling inside.

-Wear a rubber band on your wrist, and gently flick it when you start obsessing on angry thoughts.
+Wear a rubber band on your wrist, and gently flick it when you start obsessing over angry thoughts.
 This trains your mind to associate that type of persistent negativity with something unpleasant.

 Remind yourself these are your only three options: remove yourself from the situation, change it, or accept it.
 These acts create happiness; holding onto bitterness never does.

-When I am not serving up my wisdom on how to forge your own path to freedom, I’m writing paranormal fiction, getting lost in the latest episode of Criminal Minds while savoring a cup of coffee.
+When I am not serving up my wisdom on how to embrace your inner rebel, I create art, write paranormal fiction while getting lost in the latest episode of Criminal Minds and savoring a cup of coffee.